Lchaerin/overwatchDetect/README.md

 # overwatchDetect
-Detect current information(HP) in overwatch2 by capturing screen.
+Detect current information(HP) in overwatch2 by capturing screen(16:9).